stackstate-lab/static-topology-dsl-integration/index.md

 The python code is interpreted with [asteval](https://newville.github.io/asteval/).
 The code will have access to a `factory` object.
 This can be used to query for other components or create components programmatically.
 The `component` object represents the current component being created.
+The `event` object represents the current event being created.

 See API Documentation